General FAQs

 How does the food pantry work?

 Shoppers enter from our 17th St entrance and drive-up to the marked intercom speaker to speak with a volunteer.
-Our volunteer will ask the following: name, DOB, number of people in the household, if they participate in Foodshare, and income level.
+Our volunteer will ask the following: name, DOB, and number of people in the household.
 Everyone is welcome to use the food pantry and no one is rejected based on income, Foodshare participation, gender, race, ethnicity, or age.
 Once checked in, shoppers visit the pantry with set guidelines based on their family size.
-If a shopper would prefer to stay in their vehicle, they can request a pre-boxed curbside pick-up.
+Our pantry offers inside shopping and curbside shopping days.
+Please refer to the pantry page to pick which style you prefer.

 What sorts of food do clients/shoppers receive?

-Our shoppers get a large variety of food.
-Items include deli sandwiches, deli meat, cheese, salads/lettuce, and fruits.
+Our shoppers get a large variety of food, based on availability from our food bank, suppliers, and donations.
+Items can include deli sandwiches, deli meat, cheese, salads/lettuce, and fruits.
 Frozen meat options range from turkey to chicken, pork, beef, or fish.
 Dry goods include rice, pasta, canned fruits or vegetables, cereal, soup, etc. During summer distribution, our Farmer's Feed program brings in fresh produce daily.
-We do our best to offer dairy products such as milk and eggs but if these items are not available, we provide egg and milk vouchers to local establishments.
+We do our best to offer dairy products such as milk and eggs but they may not always be available.

 How can I take part in the pantry?
 Are there any requirements or restrictions?